 Spider plants are wonderful plants.
-They’re often touted as a great plant for beginners, people who tend to forget to water their plants, and college students.
-Easy to care for and hard to kill, there’s a lot to love about spider plants.
+They’re often touted as great plants for beginners, forgetful plant parents, and college students.
+As they’re easy to care for and hard to kill, there’s a lot to love about spider plants.
 They’re also very easy to propagate, making them great gifts.

-Transitioning an adult, soil-grown spider plant to being fully aquatic can be difficult, but starting your hydroponic spider plant from a cutting or a plantlet is fairly quick.
+Transitioning an adult, soil-grown spider plant to being fully aquatic can be difficult, but starting your hydroponic spider plant from a cutting or plantlet is fairly quick.
 The overall process is the same as rooting any other cutting, but there is one major difference.

-Plants get most of the nutrients they need through the soil, and hydroponic plants need to get theirs through the water instead.
-Regular tap water doesn’t contain the necessary nutrients to keep a spider plant alive long term, and, depending on your municipal water treatment plant, may have too much chlorine.
+Plants get most of the nutrients they need through the soil, and hydroponic indoor plants need to get theirs through the water instead.
+Regular tap water doesn’t contain the necessary nutrients to keep a spider plant alive long term, and depending on your municipal water treatment plant, may have too much chlorine.

 Spider plants can survive a lot of conditions, but that doesn’t mean they thrive in them.
 Here are some of the most common problems spider plants have and what you can do to make sure your plant is happy and healthy.